u-Kotovsky/UnityAssetBundleTools/README.md

 ## How to use

+All tools are placed in main menu.
+(Top-Left corner)

 ### How to load an asset into scene
 Go to `Tools/Kotovsky Unity Asset Bundle Tools/Editor/Load Asset From AssetBundle` and select your AssetBundle file.